 Our designs follow the materials and the unique qualities of the textiles.

-The collections are a mix between hand knitted/crochet and
+The collections are a mix between hand knitted or crocheted and

-machine knitted pieces, but the machine knitted pieces are still made
+machine knitted pieces, the machine knitted pieces are still made

 and finished by hand.
 The pieces are individual works of art.

 Slow Fashion - Fair - Local - Ethical - Sustainable - Social - Timeless - Honest

 It is our goal to produce close to the source: the animals.

 To minimize the carbon footprint in the production process, every step

 happens as close to the next one as possible.
 For our hand knit yarn label we